leihuang23/tiny-signal/README.md

 # tiny-signal

-A tiny reactive signal system inspired by SolidJS.
+A tiny, dependency-tracking reactive signal system.
+This library provides fine-grained reactivity with signals, computed values, effects, batching, and extensible middleware.

-This is a study project for fun, but it's almost feature-complete.
-Use at your own risk.
+**Note:** This is a study project and not intended for production use.

 ## API